Model Relationship

 Handling many-to-many (n-n) relationship

 It is not possible to specify a many-to-many (n - n) relationship directly.
-To join models with n - n relationships, you will need a junction model, which you can create with a Transform Model, so that the relationship is interpreted as 1 - n - 1.
+To join models with n - n relationships, you will need a junction model, which you can create with a Query Model, so that the relationship is interpreted as 1 - n - 1.

 After that, you are good to explore datasets with those 3 data models.